The Voice (American TV series) season 24: Knockouts

 Wynonna Judd served as the mega mentor for the round.

 The third stage of the show, the knockouts, aired after the final battles on November 6, and ran through November 14, 2023, comprising episodes thirteen through sixteen.
 Wynonna Judd served as this season's mega mentor.
 In the round, each coach groups three of their artists in a singing match.
 The artists themselves will select the song they will sing in the round, and then their coach selects one of them to advance to the playoffs.

 Throughout the round, each coach can steal one losing artist from an opposing team and save one of their artists.
-At the end of the round, 12 artists win their knockout, remaining on their teams, while four artists are stolen, and four are saved by their respective coaches.
+At the end of the round, 12 artists won their knockout, remaining on their teams, while four artists are stolen, and an additional four are saved by their respective coaches.
 Each coach also granted a "super save" to an artist, regardless of team, to allow them to advance to the playoffs as members of their team.
 In all, a total 24 artists advanced to the playoffs.